cengage/react-magma/.changeset/feat-selectChildren.md

 'react-magma-dom': minor
 ---

-feat(Select): Adding the ability to have children within Select and NativeSelect like our Input component.
+feat(Select/NativeSelect): New `additionalContent` prop to provide the ability to add extra content inline with the label similar to the Input component.